 - Evaluation of such coursework shall include an examination administered and retained by the school in the subject area(s) in which transfer credit may be awarded.

 - Up to fifty percent (50%) credit, by transfer or challenge exam, for clinical practice coursework and instruction in acupuncture and Chinese medicine principles, theories and treatment procedures completed successfully at a school which is not approved by the board may be awarded by a school approved by the board, provided that at least 50% of the course hours in individual subjects are completed successfully at a school approved by the board.

 These limitations may require a transfer student from an unapproved institution to repeat similar courses and to take more than the required minimum credits for graduation to be eligible for the California Acupuncture Licensing Examination (CALE).
 Transfer students who have attended an acupuncture college other than Pacific College of Health and Science for more than one year, and would like an assessment of transfer, are charged a $100 transfer credit assessment fee.
 This fee is credited to tuition after the add/drop period ends.

 New York and Chicago Master of Science (Acupuncture) and Master of Science (Traditional Oriental Medicine) and Chicago Doctor of Acupuncture and Chinese Medicine and Doctor of Acupuncture students who waive, in writing, eligibility for the California acupuncture license exam (CALE) will be exempted from transfer policies #1 and #2 directly above.
 Students who waive eligibility for the CALE and subsequently apply for CALE eligibility will need to take or retake coursework sufficient to satisfy the above transfer regulations and limitations.
-San Diego master's student may not waive eligibility to the CALE.
+San Diego DACM or MSTOM students may not waive eligibility to the CALE.

 DAcCHM, DAc, MSAcCHM, and MSAc Degree Transfer Credit Exceptions